nikouu/Four-day-work-week-NZ/README.md

 ## Contributing
 Feel free to submit a pull request if:
 1. The workplace/story isn't already covered by an existing link
-2. If there has been an update for a workplace.
+2. There has been an update for a workplace.
 For instance moving from a trial.
 3. There is proof by a reputable and public source